 Students are expected to work a minimum number of hours each week.
-Attendance will be logged through the educational software.
-Students who do not meet a minimum number of hours per day will be marked absent and will be required to complete makeup work.
+Attendance will be logged through educational software.
+Students who do not meet a minimum number of hours per day will be marked absent and required to complete makeup work.

 How are grades given and promotion determined?

-Grades and promotion follow the same STPPS Pupil Progression Plan as traditional STPPS schools.
+Grades and promotions follow the same STPPS Pupil Progression Plan as traditional STPPS schools.